Mike Anderson’s Webinar Reveals Industry’s Best Practices

 over their keys, they are saying ‘I trust you to get my vehicle

 responsibility to fulfill that obligation to the customer.”

 ALLDATA Collision can help you fulfill your obligation to each

-and every customer with its database of OEM-direct information
+and every customer with its database of OE-direct information for

-for more than 38,000 engine-specific vehicles.
-Get more information or sign up for a free
+more than 38,000 engine-specific vehicles.
+Get more information or sign up for a

-trial.
-And if you aren’t already using it, check out Estimate
+free trial.
+And if you aren’t already using it, check out

 productivity and efficiency.